gracejiang/maps/README.md

 # maps

-A visualization of restaurant ratings throughout Berkeley using machine learning and the Yelp academic dataset.
+A visualization of restaurant ratings throughout Berkeley.